This is the second of a three-article series looking at OSHA compliance requirements for general industry employers.

 - Machine Guarding Safety and Health Topic Page

-Of course, employers should provide training to employees on Machine Guarding as well.
+Of course, employers should provide training to employees on machine guarding as well, as demonstrated in this sample from our online machine guarding training course.

 Lockout/tagout requirements for energy control and isolation apply in many circumstances at work.